onk2cell/TASK2_perlsoft/README.md

 # PDF Text Extraction and Question-Answering Web Application

-This is a web application built using Streamlit that allows users to upload a PDF file, extract its text, and ask questions about the content using OpenAI's GPT-3 for question-answering.
+This is a web application built using Streamlit that allows users to upload a PDF , CSV  file, extract its text, and ask questions about the content using OpenAI's GPT-3 for question-answering.

 ## Getting Started